-The WESCO Distribution, Inc. Retirement Savings Plan, as amended and restated January 1, 2015 (the "Plan"), was established as of February 28, 1994 (the "date of inception").
+The WESCO Distribution, Inc. Retirement Savings Plan (the "Plan") was established as of February 28, 1994 (the "date of inception").
 At the date of inception, certain employees of the predecessor company became employees of WESCO Distribution, Inc. (the "Company" or the "Plan Sponsor") and participants in the Plan, and all funds held by the prior plans of the predecessor company were transferred to the Plan.
-The Plan is administered by the Administrative and Investment Committee (the "Plan Administrator").
+The Plan is administered by the Benefits Administrative Committee and Finance Retirement Committee (collectively, the "Plan Administrator").
+The Benefits Administrative Committee is responsible for directing the Plan's administrative activities and the Finance Retirement Committee oversees the selection of funds available to participants of the Plan for investment and reinvestment of the assets in the Plan's trust.